Request Assessment

 The Future of Color on the Web

-sRGB was popularized because it was one of the few color management solutions available when it was created in 1996.
+sRGB became popular because it was one of the few color management solutions available when it was created in 1996.
 It was also a low-cost and simple-to-implement space for software and hardware developers.
+For HDR to become the new standard, it will require a similar level of adoption by developers and users.

 Print Color Management

-Most design tools like Photoshop and Illustrator feature conversion tools to convert your RGB colors for the web to CMYK colors for print.
-Updating your tool and monitor’s color space to match that of your printer will give you a good sense of what you can expect to see once printed.
+Most design tools, like Photoshop and Illustrator, offer conversion tools to convert your RGB colors for the web to CMYK colors for print.
+This feature allows you to maintain color consistency across different platforms.

-That said, using a swatch book to find your brand colors under ideal lighting and human eye conditions is still the oldest trick in the book to ensure your brand colors look similar on print and on the web.
+Updating your tool and monitor’s color space to match that of your printer can give you a good sense of what you can expect to see once printed.
+However, using a swatch book to find your brand colors under ideal lighting and human eye conditions remains the most reliable method to ensure your brand colors look similar on print and on the web.

 This post was originally published April 2014.